Skip to main content

 developerCertificatePasswordThe password to use to retrieve the private key of the developer certificate.

-helpShow help and usage information
+helpShow help and usage information.

-1. Run epgw vnc <name>, where name is the name of your Gateway connection.
+Open a new terminal window and run epgw vnc <name>, where name is the name of your Gateway connection.
 For example, epgw vnc ios.

-• The Eggplant Gateway will start:
+• Eggplant Gateway will start:

 • A VNC server at port 5900